defualt/resume/resume.markdown

 - Developing the platform, consisting of a single page HTML5 Backbone mobile web app with user generated content, hosted on Amazon, with PHP/MySQL backend.

-###Alexander Interactive - Front End Web Developer, May 2011 - March 2012
+###Alexander Interactive - Frontend Web Developer, May 2011 - March 2012
 - Serving E-commerce clients such as Lowe's Home Improvement.
 - Doing agile with daily scrum calls, sprint planning/review, and demos for executive product owners.
 - Flying to client corporate headquarters for onsite consulting.

-###KickApps/Kit Digital - Front End Web Developer, October 2010 - May 2011
+###KickApps/Kit Digital - Frontend Web Developer, October 2010 - May 2011
 Developing social portals for such clients as:

 - The Doctor Oz TV Show